google-deepmind/dm_nevis/README.md

 without having to re-building the docker everytime (you still need to build the docker in develop mode! `-b -e`).

-See in `dm_nevis/streams/lscl_streams` the enum `LSCLStreamVariant` for the full list of downloadable streams.
+See in `dm_nevis/streams/nevis_stream.py` the enum `NEVISStreamVariant` for the full list of downloadable streams.

 Some datasets are downloaded from Kaggle.
 See on the [Kaggle website](https://www.kaggle.com/docs/api) how to configure your